Donald Tapia: Early life

 Tapia was born on January 12, 1938, in Detroit, Michigan.
 He was raised in poverty primarily by his mother after his father left the family.
 After graduating from high school, Tapia joined the United States Air Forces and served from 1955 to 1959.

 Career

 Tapia meets with Secretary of State Michael R. Pompeo in Kingston, Jamaica on January 22, 2020.

 Political Campaign

 Tapia ran as an Independent for Mohave County Supervisor in 1980, while a resident of Lake Havasu City, Arizona.
 He lost in the general election to incumbent Republican supervisor Jerry Holt by a wide margin.

 Business career and philanthropy

 Tapia served as chairman and CEO of the Essco Group Management, an electrical production company, for over 30 years.

-Tapia also served on the board of directors for the Sun Angel Foundation and Endowment at Arizona State University, the Tau Kappa Epsilon Educational Foundation the Board of Indianapolis, and as chairman of board and truqstee at Saint Leo University.
+Tapia also served on the board of directors for the Sun Angel Foundation and Endowment at Arizona State University, the Tau Kappa Epsilon Educational Foundation the Board of Indianapolis, and as chairman of board and trustee at Saint Leo University.